Treating Migraines with PEMF

 Migraines usually develop over phases.
-During the warning phase (prodrome or early symptoms) the victim will experience feelings of irritability, depression, tiredness and yawning, and possibly loss of appetite.
-Following this the aura phase develops (in about 1 out of 4 people).
+During the warning phase (prodrome or early symptoms), the victim will experience irritability, depression, tiredness and yawning, and possibly loss of appetite.
+Following this, the aura phase develops (in about 1 out of 4 people).
 Its symptoms include vision loss or the appearance of flashing or shimmering lights, hallucinations are possible, along with feelings of numbness or muscle weakness.
-After this the migraine strikes in full force during the headache phase.
-This is where severe pain is usually felt on one side of the head (the temples), or in the front (forehead).
+After this, the migraine strikes in full force during the headache phase.
+Severe migraine pain is usually felt on one side of the head (the temples) or the front (forehead).
 However, it can be felt elsewhere as well.
 Often there is severe pain behind the eyes.
 The pain can last up to 72 hours.
-The victim may experience dizziness, irritability and extreme sensitivity to light, smell and sound.
-Usually they will retreat to a cool dark and quiet place away from all external stimuli.
+Next, the victim may experience dizziness, irritability and extreme sensitivity to light, smell and sound.
+Usually, they will retreat to a cool, dark, quiet place away from all external stimuli.
 Finally, there is the resolution phase (postdrome or after effects), where the symptoms wind down, and the patient has trouble concentrating, is exhausted and possibly depressed.

-When breaking down the stages of migraines, and the biology of each phase Doctor Leroux observes of the Aura:
+When breaking down the stages of migraines and the biology of each phase, Dr Leroux observes the Aura:

 When describing the migraine, she notes:

-What is fascinating about this is that migraines are basically electrical storms brought about by different triggers.
-This electrical brain storm can result in referred pain in the forehead, eyes, temples, sinuses and in the neck.
-Researchers found that migraine pain is often pulsating but is completely different from the patient’s heartbeat, and therefore is not arterial in origin.
-Doctor Leroux also noted another common reaction is for everything to hurt, called allodynia.
-This is a type of sensitization.
-Other reactions she noted were a difficulty tolerating light (photophobia), and dizziness or vertigo.
-She relates the cause of nausea and vomiting:
+What is fascinating about this is that migraines are electrical storms brought about by different triggers.
+This electrical brainstorm can result in referred pain in the forehead, eyes, temples, sinuses and neck.
+In addition, researchers found that migraine pain is often pulsating but entirely different from the patient’s heartbeat and therefore is not arterial.
+Doctor Leroux also noted that another common reaction is allodynia, where everything hurts.
+Other reactions she noted were difficulty tolerating light (photophobia) and dizziness or vertigo.
+Finally, she relates the cause of nausea and vomiting:

 Common Treatment of Migraines

-Dr. Leroux spends a lot of time discussing various treatments for migraines in her book.
-These included pain killing medications such as acetaminophen and codeine, sometimes mixed with caffeine.
-There are anti-inflammatory drugs such as aspirin, ibuprofen and naproxen but these can cause stomach issues and affect the kidneys.
+Dr Leroux discusses various migraine treatments in her book.
+These included pain-killing medications such as acetaminophen and codeine, sometimes mixed with caffeine.
+In addition, there are anti-inflammatory drugs such as aspirin, ibuprofen and naproxen, but these can cause stomach issues and affect the kidneys.
 Botox (botulinic toxin) is also used as it prevents nerve endings from releasing various neurotransmitters.
 There are also triptans which stimulate the serotonin receptors in the brain.
 Finally, there are narcotics, which are addictive.

-Each of these solutions bring with them a host of side effects including: drowsiness, dry mouth, weight gain or loss, nightmares, anxiety, numbness, memory impairment, loss of appetite, tremors, hair loss, reduction in blood pressure, fainting, fatigue, dizziness, nausea, depression, liver toxicity and other distressing issues.
-If that were not bad enough, adding to the complexity of the situation, medication can become ineffective.
-Dr. Leroux explains:
+Each of these solutions brings with them a host of side effects, including drowsiness, dry mouth, weight gain or loss, nightmares, anxiety, numbness, memory impairment, loss of appetite, tremors, hair loss, reduction in blood pressure, fainting, fatigue, dizziness, nausea, depression, liver toxicity and other distressing issues.
+If that were not bad enough, medication can become ineffective, adding to the complexity of the situation.
+Dr Leroux explains:

-One fascinating element Dr. Leroux explains in her book is Neurostimulation.
-This is the idea of sensory stimulation diversion.
-When be bump a limb, we tend to rub it to relieve the sharp pain:
+Dr Leroux explains a fascinating element in her book: Neurostimulation or sensory stimulation diversion.
+For example, when be bump a limb, we tend to rub it to relieve the sharp pain:

 Treating Migraines with PEMF

-As a migraine is an electrical storm in the brain, treatment with pulsed electromagnetic fields has been found to be very effective.
-The goal of PEMF is to stimulate the brain and restore normal function, while reducing inflammation.
+Treatment with pulsed electromagnetic fields is very effective for electrical brainstorm Migraines.
+The goal of PEMF is to stimulate the brain and restore normal function while reducing inflammation.

-An article in the publication Advances in Therapy reported the results of a double-blind, placebo-controlled study of impulse magnetic-field therapy.
-Its results are encouraging to migraine sufferers:
+An article in the publication Advances in Therapy reported the results of a double-blind, placebo-controlled study of impulse magnetic field therapy.
+Its effects are encouraging to migraine sufferers:

-The effect of PEMF with migraine sufferers has been clearly documented.
-Another double-blind, placebo controlled study reported:
+The effect of PEMF on migraine sufferers has been clearly documented.
+Another double-blind, placebo-controlled study reported:

-This is critical in restoring “quality of life” and basic function.
-A 2016 paper studied the efficiency of pulsed electromagnetic field in refractory migraine headaches.
+PEMF is critical in restoring “quality of life” and basic function.
+A 2016 paper studied the efficiency of pulsed electromagnetic fields in refractory migraine headaches.
 It concluded:

 Many treatments for migraines try to stimulate the brain in different ways.
-However, this is difficult to do as you cannot “massage” the brain, as it is protected beneath the skull.
+However, this is difficult because you cannot “massage” the brain, as it is protected beneath the skull.

 Power to Penetrate the Brain

-Many migraine treatments can only penetrate the skull and stimulate the brain by use of chemically induced reactions produced through medications ingested or injected into the blood.
-However, as already discussed these carry dangerous and undesired side effects.
-Pulsed electromagnetic fields can enter the brain directly, and produce no undesired side effects.
+Many migraine treatments can only penetrate the skull and stimulate the brain through chemically induced reactions from medications ingested or injected into the blood.
+However, as already discussed, these carry dangerous and undesired side effects.
+On the other hand, pulsed electromagnetic fields can enter the brain directly and produce no undesired side effects.

 In the electrical storm created in the brain, some of the areas critically affected are deep within the skull:

 As the migraine is triggered deep within the brain, it is necessary to reach the affected areas with treatment.
-Curatron sets itself apart from other PEMF devices with its power to penetrate the skull and deliver a significant dose of energy medicine between 100,000 microTeslas and 160,000 microTeslas depending on which configuration is used.
-The PC and 3D model both have settings for migraine which directly affect the brain reducing inflammation restoring normal brain function.
+Curatron sets itself apart from other PEMF devices with its power to penetrate the skull and deliver a significant dose of energy medicine between 100,000 microTeslas and 160,000 microTeslas, depending on which configuration is used.
+In addition, the PC and 3D models both have settings for migraine, which directly affect the brain, reducing inflammation and restoring normal brain function.